 Other than indulging in these cookies, this week’s resolutions include distancing myself from the weight scale and appalling news.

-No matter how happiness seems remote sometimes, giving ourselves grace, that is the first step on our journey there
+No matter how remote happiness seems sometimes, giving ourselves grace is the first step on our journey there.

 Recipe adapted from Le Grand Livre Marabour de La Patisserie Facile.

 - 250 grams butter, softened

 - 225 grams all-purpose flour, sifted (add one tablespoon at a time if the dough doesn’t come together)

 - 70 grams peanut butter, smooth without chunks